Free access supported by contributions and sponsoring — share your knowledge or support us financially

 Manufactured by A&A Biotechnology

-Sourced in Poland
+Sourced in Poland, United States

 The Genomic Mini AX Bacteria kit is a product designed for the rapid and efficient extraction of genomic DNA from bacterial samples.
 The kit utilizes a specialized resin-based technology to effectively capture and purify DNA, enabling users to obtain high-quality genomic DNA suitable for various downstream applications.